Favourited 1493 times

 3 sirsak (soursop)

-We have good local builders but the volunteers we ideally need are craftsman, Electricians, plumbers, professional gardeners, professional builders.
-People who might have a different perspective and knowledge and be able to offer ideas and insight.
-We also need a minimum of 4-8 weeks depending on skill level.
+We need a minimum of 4-8 weeks depending on skill level (if you have professional skills we don’t mind staying a shorter time).
 The reason is Raja Ampat and our lifestyle are so different to most people that it takes about a month to get your bearings and settle in.

-The internet is just about good enough to stream videos but you need to unlock your phone and buy a Telkomsel SIM card before you come (about $5).
+The internet is good enough to stream videos but you need to unlock your phone and buy a Telkomsel SIM card before you come (about $5).

-We get around by boat but every two days we pick up supplies from a delivery guy with his motorbike on the road, if you need to go in to town you can go with him and it takes 30mins.
+We get around by boat, usually pick up groceries from delivery guy, if you need to go in to town you can go with him and it takes 30mins

 We are arguably about as central as you can be in Raja Ampat, close to everything.